ycchen-tw/neurips_llm_efficiency_challenge/README.md

 # Short Proposal
-I'm a graduate student of National Taiwan Unerversity.
+We are graduate "students" of National Taiwan Unerversity.

-I'm trying to fine-tune Mistral or Qwen with parameter efficient methods.
+Our best submission is a 4bit GPTQ quantized Qwen-14B model without fine-tuning.

-If haven a chance, I hope to get credits of aws.
+(Fine-tuned model get lower score😢)

 ## Data Format